Distance Learning Education In Australia: A Complete Guide

 2. Who Provides Study Abroad and Exchange Programs in Australia?

-Many universities and some tertiary institutions in Australia provide study abroad and exchange programs.
-If you are planning to study overseas through an exchange program, then you can choose from various universities in Australia for international students that offer such programs.
+Numerous universities and select tertiary institutions across Australia offer study abroad and exchange programs.
+If you're considering studying abroad through an exchange program, you have various options among Australian universities catering to international students.

-To complete an exchange program with Australian institutions, your home institution must be in an exchange partnership with the Australian university.
+To participate in an exchange program with Australian institutions, your home institution must have an established exchange partnership with the Australian university.

 3. Study Abroad or Exchange: What's the Difference?